All about box turtles

 • Never remove a turtle from the wild.

-• Never relocate a turtle in the wild unless you see one trying to cross a road.
-Help a turtle cross a road only if you can do it safely, and be sure to point it in the same direction that it was headed.
+• Only relocate a turtle in the wild if you see it trying to cross a road.
+And only if you can do it safely.
+Be sure to put it down in the same direction it was headed.

 • Never return a pet or rescued turtle to the wild without first contacting your state’s Department of Natural Resources.